mxochicale/software/README.md

 ```
 sudo apt-get install compizconfig-settings-manager
 ```
+Start it from the Dash or by typing ccsm from the terminal
 General >> key to show the HUD when tapped "< Disabled >"
 Launcher >> Key to show the Dash, Launcher and Help Overlay "< Disabled >"